 Learn the ins and outs of a budtender’s essential job duties, what experience is needed for a budtending job, budtending salary, and what career paths you can go down with an entry-level job as a budtender.

-We include a step-by-step guide on becoming a budtender in a medical and recreational dispensary including how to build a stellar resume and cover letter and how to ace the interview.
+Get a step-by-step guide on becoming a budtender in a medical and recreational dispensary including how to build a stellar resume and cover letter and how to ace the interview.
 Ready to get a job as a budtender in a marijuana dispensary and start your cannabis career?

 Budtending history doesn’t span too far back in time due to the plant’s heavy federal restrictions.
 One of the first inklings to the budtending industry would come from the San Francisco Buyers Club, considered the first medical dispensary in the country.